netdata/netdata/docs/Running-behind-apache.md

 module's protection, and your dashboard will become unresponsive.
 You may even begin to see 403 errors.

-To mitigate this issue, you will need to change the value of the `DOSPageCount` option in your `mod_evasive.conf` file, which can typically be found at `/etc/httpd/conf.d/mod_evasive.conf`.
+To mitigate this issue, you will need to change the value of the `DOSPageCount` option in your `mod_evasive.conf` file, which can typically be found at `/etc/httpd/conf.d/mod_evasive.conf` or `/etc/apache2/mods-enabled/evasive.conf`.

 The `DOSPageCount` option sets the limit fo the number of requests from a single IP address for the same page per page interval, which is usually 1 second.
 THe default value is `2` requests per second.
 Clearly, Netdata's typical usage will